State and Federal Guide to Clemency and Commutation of Sentence

 By Criminal Justice Policy Foundation

-This website is the first comprehensive, nationwide database providing information on clemency and commutation of sentence.
-It gives state prisoners (and their attorneys, families and friends) the basic information they need to apply to the Governor or other proper authority of the state where a prisoner is housed to get an early release from prison through a commutation of sentence.
+This website is the first comprehensive, nationwide database providing information on clemency and commutation of sentence on both the state and federal levels.
+It gives state and federal prisoners (and their attorneys, families and friends) the basic information they need to apply to the Governor or other proper authority to get an early release from prison through a commutation of sentence.
 It provides samples of the actual forms required by the states where they are available.

 Recent Developments in Federal Commutation and Clemency Policy:

-After pardoning and commuting the sentences of the fewest people in modern history, a major development occurred on December 19 2013, when President Obama shortened the sentences of 8 prisoners, including Clarence Aaron.
+After pardoning and commuting the sentences of the fewest people of any post-WWII President in Obama's first term, on December 19, 2013, he shortened the sentences of 8 prisoners, including Clarence Aaron.
 CJPF has been working on the Clarence Aaron case for years, and applauds this development.
 Read Eric E. Sterling’s analysis on the Huffington Post of how, while this is a positive development, more needs to be done.

 In January 2014, Deputy Attorney General James Cole asked for defense attorneys to make recommendations for further commutations.
 This is a positive development that we hope will lead to more commutations for non-violent offenders sentenced under mandatory minimum sentences.
 Furthermore, he stated that the 8 commutations were only a "first step" out of many.